The Mountain is calling again, and drivers and teams will be put to the test on strategy at Australia's biggest race, the Repco Bathurst 1000.

 There are three primary ways home; one unlikely, one likely planned, and one most likely thanks to the probability of Safety Cars.

-A four-stop is possible, but highly unlikely, given cars required constant fuel saving and 32-lap stints, plus no Safety Cars.
+A four-stop is possible, but highly unlikely, given cars require constant fuel saving and 32-lap stints, plus no Safety Cars.
 While there is little tyre degradation, co-drivers would also be likely to complete over 60 laps.

 In a perfect world, teams will be planning a five-stop strategy, which comprises six equal 27-lap stints.
 This even strategy minimises effect of degradation and has minimum co-driver laps covered.